votingworks/arlo-cvr-encryption/README.md

 ## Command-line tools

 `arlo_initialize_keys`: Creates a public/private key pair for the election administrator.
+For future versions of arlo-e2e, threshold cryptography would be interesting because it reduces the downside risk of the election administrator's key material being stolen.
-The private key could eventually be built with secret sharing across trustees, but for version 1 that's irrelevant, since the election administrator already has the plaintext CVRs.
+Of course, that same election administrator already has the plaintext ballots.

 `arlo_tally_ballots`: Input is a file full of CVRs, in Dominion format, and the key file from `arlo_initialize_keys`.
 Output is a directory full of JSON files, including the encrypted ballots, their associated proofs, the tallies, and other useful metadata.
 This directory could be posted on a web site, making it a realization of the _public bulletin board_ concept that appears widely in the cryptographic voting literature.
-The election official might then distribute the SHA256 hash of `MANIFEST.json`, which contains SHA256 hashes of every other JSON file in the directory.
+The election official might then distribute the SHA256 hash of `MANIFEST.json`, which contains SHA256 hashes of every other JSON file in the directory, allowing for incremental integrity checking of files as they're read.

 `arlo_verify_tally`: Input is a tally directory (the output of `arlo_tally_ballots`).
 The election private key is not needed.
-Verifies that the tally is consistent with all the encrypted ballots, and that all the proofs verify correctly.
+This tool verifies that the tally is consistent with all the encrypted ballots, and that all the proofs verify correctly.
+This process is something that a third-party observer would conduct against the public bulletin board.

 `arlo_ballot_style_summary`: Input is a tally directory, output is a summary of all the contests and ballot styles.
 Demonstrates how to work with the metadata included